 You can buy me one here.

-A 100 year old tree in Brussels was rigged with a box which had a fine dust meter, ozone meter, light meter, weatherstation, webcam and microphone.
+A 100 year old tree in Brussels was rigged with a box which had a fine dust meter, clinic ozone meter, light meter, weatherstation, webcam and microphone.

 This box reported the treeâ€™s living circumstances live to Twitter, Flickr, Soundcloud and you friend it on Facebook to see its updates.

 The new Magic Trackpad is the first Multi-Touch trackpad designed to work with your Mac desktop computer.
 It uses the same Multi-Touch technology you love on the MacBook Pro.
-And it supports a full set of gestures, giving you a whole new way to control and interact with whatâ€™s on your screen.
+And it supports a full set of gestures, website like this giving you a whole new way to control and interact with whatâ€™s on your screen.
 Swiping through pages online feels just like flipping through pages in a book or magazine.
 And inertial scrolling makes moving up and down a page more natural than ever.
 Magic Trackpad connects to your Mac via Bluetooth wireless technology.
 Use it in place of a mouse or in conjunction with one.

 The Canadian Tourism Commission developed an interactive campaign to get people to realize what a great place Canada is.